 – Use a non-acetone based nail polish remover.

 – For some people, wearing a dark colour nail varnish helps protect the nails because it provides a barrier between the nail and sunlight.
+If you are using nail polish then consider using one which is free from some of the harsh chemicals usually found in nail polish (for example, Maggie Anne and Butter both of which are available from various online retailers)

 n.
 Pins and needles in fingers and toes (neuropathy).
 Some chemo drugs can cause a pins and needles feeling or numbness in the tips of your fingers and toes.
 For this one, just tell your chemo nurses/oncologist so they can keep an eye on it.